-4. Now connect the waveform generator to the "black box", and measure the output with a 1X oscilloscope probe.
+- 5. Return the function generator to 30 KHz operation.
+Measure the output of the box with a 1X oscilloscope probe.
 Zoom in to see just two or three cycles on the screen and save the raw trace data.
 Do you notice any differences in the shape of the waveform?
 A change of shape in a signal implies a change in its frequency spectrum.
 Zoom out so that you have 20-30 cycles on the screen and calculate the new Fourier spectrum.
-Save both your time and frequency domain data to the USB drive.
-Be sure to record the horizontal time base, the vertical sensitivity, and the screen size in cm for both axes, as you will need that data for your calculations.

-- 5. Measure the output again with a 10X oscilloscope probe.
+Save this time data to a USB drive.
+Move the 1X scope probe to the spectrum analyzer and record the power spectrum. - 6.
+Measure the output again with a 10X oscilloscope probe.
 Zoom in to see just two or three cycles on the screen and save the raw trace data.
 Calculate the Fourier spectrum.
-Save your data to the USB drive. - 6.
-Make the measurement one final time with both probes connected to the generator.
-(Obviously, you still only need one trace for this last measurement as both probes see the same signal.)
+Save your data to the USB drive. - 7.
+Leave the scope connected to the black box with the 10X probe and connect the spectrum analyzer with the 1X scope cable to the same point.
+Record the waveform on the scope to a USB drive and the spectrum on the spectrum analyzer to a file on your account.

-(You should now have 4 sets of similar time and frequency data: (1) from a BNC cable direct from the generator to oscilloscope, (2) through the black box with a 1X probe, (3) through the black box with a 10X probe, and (4) through the black box with both 1X and 10X probes connected.
+(You should now have 4 sets of similar time and frequency data: (1) from a BNC cable direct from the generator to the oscilloscope and again to the spectrum analyzer, (2)

+through the black box with a 1X probe first to the scope and then the spectrum analyzer, (3) through the black box with a 10X probe to the scope,, and (4) through the black box with both the 10X probe to the scope and the analyzer connected.
 Be sure to name the files so you can associate the measurement configuration with the data.)